Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: Alignment algorithms

 Compared with the version used previously by CMS~\cite{Chatrchyan:2014wfa}, the most important technical improvements used for the alignment fits described in this paper are: \begin{enumerate} \item The migration from Fortran~77 to Fortran~90 allowing for dynamic memory management. \item The implementation of the solution of problems with constraints by elimination, in addition to Lagrange multipliers.
 Especially for large problems where an approximate solution is obtained~\cite{choi2011minres}, elimination shows superior numerical performance. \item The analysis of the input (global parameters and constraints) for optional factorization of a large problem into smaller ones using block matrix algebra. \item Alignable objects are, in general, described by several global parameters.
 These global parameters appear together in the binary files, and are now split into groups by relying on the adjacent global (user-defined) labels with which the parameters appear.
 This means the global matrix is organized as a collection of block matrices instead of a collection of single values.
 The size corresponds to the two contributing parameter groups.
 By arranging the matrix in this way, operations on the global matrix are sped up using the caching and vectorization options available on modern processors.
 This helps especially in the case of sparse storage, since typically 10--30\% of the elements of the global matrix are nonzero. \end{enumerate} In Table~\ref{table:PedeWallTime}, we illustrate the amount of running time used by \textsc{Pede} to solve the linear equation system from Eq.~(\ref{eq:matrixInversion}); a record typically corresponds to a track or to a pair of tracks coming from a resonance decay.
+These results were obtained with a test machine at DESY; in practice, for the alignment fits presented in this paper, similar machines at CERN were used.

+No numerical problems have been observed.
+Either rank deficits are detected, or the matrix is inverted correctly.

 The \HIPPY algorithm is based on the hits-and-impact-points algorithm~\cite{Karimaki:2003bd,HIP} with additional features introduced using the constraints developed for the BaBar track-based alignment~\cite{Brown:2008ccb}.
 It has been used extensively during commissioning of the CMS tracker~\cite{Adam:2009aa} and during the CMS start-up period in Run~1~\cite{Chatrchyan:2009sr,Chatrchyan:2014wfa}.
 Further improvements were introduced during Run~2, as described below.
 The improved algorithm is now named hits-and-impact-points-past-year-1 (\HIPPY).